 - Presentation of information in search: what matters to the user when selecting the right result?

-Following this George and Karine developed an interview script for use by facilitators.
+Following this the team developed an interview script for use by facilitators.
 This included general questions about information seeking as well as some specific tasks to carry out on Primo.
 This interview is structured and in grounded theory ideally would be based around open questions, helping us as researchers unpick meaning and move towards answering “why” questions in our analysis.
 We used a mixture of questions and posing specific tasks for users to complete.
 Our interview script is available: Primo UX Interview questions June 2015 (PDF).

 In practice interviewers have different styles, and some facilitators stuck more closely to the script than others.
 This is not necessarily a problem, remember as an observer you are free to suggest places where we need to run another iteration and gather more data.